paketo-buildpacks/paketo-website/content/docs/howto/bom.md

 menu:
   main:
     parent: "howto"
+    name: "Access the Bill of Materials"
 ---

-This documentation explains how to access the bill of materials on an app image built using Paketo buildpacks.
-For more in-depth field definitions and details check out the [Bill of Materials concept page]({{< ref "docs/concepts/bom" >}}).
+This documentation explains how to access the bill of materials (BOM) on an app image built using Paketo buildpacks.
+For more in-depth field definitions and details check out the [bill of materials concept page][concepts/bom].

 ## Access the Bill of Materials on a Sample Node Application

 You can access the bill of materials in the metadata of any app image created with Paketo Buildpacks.

-However, at this time the only buildpacks that support the **full set** of BOM fields defined in the [concepts docs]({{< ref "docs/concepts/bom" >}}) are Node.js and Java.
-There is an ongoing effort build out the full BOM in all of our buildpacks, and the related documentation will be updated as new buildpacks are included.
+**Note:** At this time, only the Node.js and Java buildpacks support for the full set of bill of materials fields described in the [BOM concepts docs][concepts/bom].
+There is an ongoing effort to build out the full BOM in all of our buildpacks, and the related documentation will be updated as new buildpacks are included.

-1. Follow the [Node.JS Getting Started tutorial](/docs#nodejs) to build the Node.js `paketo-demo-app` image.
+1. Follow the [Node.JS Getting Started tutorial][tutorial/nodejs] to build the Node.js `paketo-demo-app` image.

 2. Use the pack CLI to inspect the app image metadata.
-Use the `--bom` flag to specifically retrieve the bill of materials metadata.
+Use the `--bom` flag to retrieve the bill of materials metadata.
 {{< code/copyable >}}
 pack inspect-image paketo-demo-app --bom
 {{< /code/copyable >}}